 The fact that abortion is highly politicized in the United States, deeply connected to feminism (but not race or class movements), and framed as a contest between “life” and “choice” seems natural to most Americans.
 Indeed, it’s hard for many Americans to imagine a world in which the procedure is less politicized or debated differently.
 But the politics of abortion in the U.S. is not the only kind of abortion politics that could exist.
 Myra Marx Ferree‘s award-winning book comparing abortion politics in the U.S. and Germany, Shaping Abortion Discourse, is a great example (with Gamson, Gerhards, and Rucht).

 So, whether you agree or disagree with the claims in these billboards, they nicely jolt us out of our acceptance of abortion politics as is.
 How might thinking about abortion as a race issue or a class issue change the debate?

 NEW!
 (Mar. ’10): Dmitriy T.M. let us know about this billboard in Poland, sponsored by the Center for Bio-Ethical Reform, that connects abortion to Hitler (found at Opposing Views).
 The text reads, “Abortion for Polish women introduced by Hitler on March 9, 1943.”
 It was put up in time for International Women’s Day on March 8th.

-I’m putting it after the jump–it has images of bloody fetuses and might not be safe for some workplaces.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+I’m putting it after the jump–it has images of bloody fetuses and might not be safe for some workplaces.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.